rotki/rotki/docs/api.rst

    :reqjson bool[optional] include_crypto2crypto: A boolean denoting whether crypto to crypto trades should be counted.
    :reqjson bool[optional] anonymized_logs: A boolean denoting whether sensitive logs should be anonymized.
    :reqjson int[optional] ui_floating_precision: The number of decimals points to be shown for floating point numbers in the UI.
 Can be between 0 and 8.
-   :reqjson int[optional] taxfree_after_period: The number of seconds after which holding a crypto in FIFO order is considered no longer taxable.
+   :resjson int[optional] taxfree_after_period: The number of seconds after which holding a crypto in FIFO order is considered no longer taxable.
+Must be either a positive number, or -1.
+0 is not a valid value.
 The default is 1 year, as per current german tax rules.
 Can also be set to ``-1`` which will then set the taxfree_after_period to ``null`` which means there is no taxfree period.
    :reqjson int[optional] balance_save_frequency: The number of hours after which user balances should be saved in the DB again.
 This is useful for the statistics kept in the DB for each user.
 Default is 24 hours.
 Can't be less than 1 hour.
    :reqjson bool[optional] include_gas_costs: A boolean denoting whether gas costs should be counted as loss in profit/loss calculation.
    :reqjson string[optional] historical_data_start: A date in the DAY/MONTH/YEAR format at which we consider historical data to have started.